 <obj name="vsd1" href="acme:VSD-1" is="acmeObixLibrary:{VerySpecificDevice1 VerySpecificDeviceBase SpecificDeviceType BaseDevice BaseObject}"/>

-Clients MUST be able to consume this form of the Contract List and expand it to the standard form.
+Clients MUST be able to consume this form of the Contract and expand it to the standard form.

 Mixins

-Flattening is not the only reason a Contract List might contain multiple Contract URIs.
+Flattening is not the only reason a Contract might contain multiple Contract Elements.
 OBIX also supports the more traditional notion of multiple inheritance using a mixin approach as in the following example:

 <obj href="acme:Device">